-Once a person has made the choice to follow Jesus, he or she becomes a living example of who Christ is.
+Once a person has made the choice to follow Jesus, he or she becomes a living example of Christ.
 One must realize that others may be observing and taking note.
-That is why it is important to remember that you are being watched all of the time.
+That is why it is important to remember that you are being watched all the time.
 Romans 14:13 states, "Let us not therefore judge one another anymore: but judge this rather, that no man put a stumbling block or an occasion to fall in his brother's way."
-Consider living your life so that you will not be a stumbling block, but instead a stepping stone to a better way of life.
+Consider living your life so that you will not be a stumbling block, but instead a steppingstone to a better way of life.

-Scriptural Examples

-Bad Examples
+Scriptural Examples Bad Examples